ninamadra/Checkers/README.md

 ## Features
 - 3 different checkers variants
-- Playing against another player or simple bot
+- Playing against another player or a simple bot
 - Saving a game to the database
 - Retrieving the game from the database